 This review may help potential buyers who are worried about the J15 having the look of a budget guitar.
 For this player, the J15 has the look of a high-end guitar.
 You can even see the hand-applied finish.

 This review offers some insight into the sound and playability of this guitar.
 While it’s a member of the J45 family, it does have a somewhat brighter sound than the J45.
 However, it doesn’t get so bright that it sounds tinny.

 For this player, the J15 is a sweet-sounding instrument that’s ideal for fingerpicking.
-It also has classic acoustic looks, which is a plus for a lot of players.
+It also has a classic acoustic look, which is a plus for many players.

 While we think the J15 is an excellent guitar, it’s wise to make sure that you’re certain it’s the right one for you before buying.
 We’ve picked out three alternatives you might want to consider:

 - Round-shoulder dreadnought build offers a similar tone.